eDemy-SIH/eDemy-Website/README.md

 We currently offer three subscription packages:

-* eDemy Silver Plan: Users receive no counselor session, but they get 30 minutes of counseling and can download 5 reports for ₹399.
+* eDvance Silver Plan: Users receive no counselor session, but they get 30 minutes of counseling and can download 5 reports for ₹399.
 This plan has a time limit of 1 month.

-* eDemy Gold Plan: Users receive 1 counselor session of 30 minutes and can download 7 reports for ₹499.
+* eDvance Gold Plan: Users receive 1 counselor session of 30 minutes and can download 7 reports for ₹499.
 This plan has no time limit.

-* eDemy Platinum Plan: Users receive 5 counselor sessions of 30 minutes each and can download 10 reports for ₹999.
+* eDvance Platinum Plan: Users receive 5 counselor sessions of 30 minutes each and can download 10 reports for ₹999.
 This plan also has no time limit.

 These subscription packages are designed to cater to varying needs and preferences, providing users with a range of options to enhance their experience and receive personalized guidance.
 ## Tech Stack